myabuy/compoz/README.md

 The main goal of this project is to provide a WYSIWYG text editor that is easy to use to compose a message.

-The second goal is to provide a source code that is easy to hack, adding new feature or function should be easy.
+The second goal is to provide a source code that is easy to hack, where adding new feature or function should be easy.

 ## Features